aathik/CommuteCare/README.md

 ## Features

-Provides human assistance to the user
+* Provides human assistance to the user
-Pocket-friendly solution
+* Login for both Helpers and Customers
-Allows pre-booking of helper to guarantee help
+* Allows pre-booking of helper to guarantee help
+* Application is available in two languages - English and French

 ## Website